Pulitzer Prize Fiction Winner

 Summary

-In the high desert of the Navajo Nation, a young traditional silversmith named Laughing Boy falls in love with Slim Girl, who has been displaced from her people by years in white-run boarding schools.
+In the high desert of the Navajo Nation, a young traditional silversmith named Laughing Boy falls in love with Slim Girl, whom years in white run boarding schools have displaced from her people.
 Their attempt to build a life together becomes a lyrical meditation on cultural rupture, assimilation, and the survival of indigenous identity.
 La Farge's anthropological background lends the novel a careful attention to ceremony, landscape, and language.

 Historical Context & Significance

-La Farge was an anthropologist who had lived among the Navajo; his novel was praised as one of the first respectful literary portrayals of Native American life, though it has since been critiqued for its ethnographic romanticization.
+La Farge was an anthropologist who had lived among the Navajo.
+Critics praised his novel as one of the first respectful literary portrayals of Native American life, though it has since drawn criticism for its ethnographic romanticization.